Sacred Heart Church, Bournemouth: Developments

 On 23 May 1943 there took place the worst bombing raid on Bournemouth in the Second World War.
-Beales’ department store was destroyed, as were hotels containing servicemen from overseas assembling for the invasion of France.
+Beales' department store was destroyed, as were hotels containing servicemen from overseas assembling for the invasion of France.
 The Punshon Methodist Church, across Post Office Road from Sacred Heart, and the adjoining Central Hotel were demolished.
 Sacred Heart Church suffered blast damage resulting in cracks in its structure.

 J R R Tolkien and his wife Edith took regular holidays at the Miramar Hotel, Bournemouth, from the 1950s and attended Sunday Masses at Sacred Heart.
 In 1968 they bought a bungalow in Branksome Park.
 Edith died in 1971 and Tolkien in 1973.
-In 2005 on the 50th anniversary of publication of “Lord of the Rings" their daughter Priscilla attended a Mass at Sacred Heart and read one of her father's poems.
+In 2005 on the 50th anniversary of publication of The Lord of the Rings their daughter Priscilla attended a Mass at Sacred Heart and read one of her father's poems.

 On 24 May 1962 Pontifical High Mass was celebrated in Sacred Heart Church by Archbishop / Bishop King to mark the centenary of the first Mass in Bournemouth which had been said at the Belle Vue Hotel; clergy attended from Portsmouth and Plymouth dioceses; the Claretian Missionaries from Highcliffe Castle sang.

 The sermon was preached by the Jesuit priest and author Bernard Basset who stayed at Sacred Heart from 1962 to 1969; his brother Edmund was parish priest.

 In 1969 the Jesuits handed the church to secular clergy of the Portsmouth diocese.

-In the mid 1970s the sanctuary was reordered following the Second Vatican Council and the church was consecrated by Bishop Derek Worlock.
+In the mid-1970s the sanctuary was reordered following the Second Vatican Council and the church was consecrated by Bishop Derek Worlock.
 Later the presbytery was reorganised with a view to housing retired priests.

 In 1982–83 substantial stone cleaning was carried out.
 More significantly in addition to the existing Bourdon bell which was restored a peal of six bells was added.
 This gives Sacred Heart a rare feature in Catholic churches.

 Sacred Heart was the first Catholic church in Bournemouth; now it is one of nine.
 Apart from the two in the Plymouth diocese which passed into the Borough of Bournemouth in the 1930s and Southbourne which in early days was served by a retired priest from Christchurch they all stem from the Jesuit establishment of Sacred Heart; the Jesuits now maintain Corpus Christi parish in Boscombe.